Anywhere With You

 This was a man who was swarmed by hundreds of women simply walking to the grocery store.
 He hardly needed Teegan’s help in the dating department.

-“I want you to take me as your date to Juliet’s wedding,” he went on.
+“I want you to take me as your date to Juliet’s wedding,” he went on, confidence in his tone.

 She choked on her tongue.
 “You want me to do what?”